smarr/SOMns/README.md

  - the mixin support of slots is not yet complete, see deactivate tests in core-lib/TestSuite/MixinTests.ns

- - simultaneous slots clauses are not supported (spec.
+ - simultaneous slots clauses are not fully supported (spec.
 6.3.2)

- - the file syntax is adapted to be more practical.
-This includes that category names are optional instead of being mandatory.

- - local variables in methods do not yet support the full slotDeclartion style

  - as in SOM, blocks can only have 3 arguments (counting `self`)